-Caitlin Hamilton Summie Takes Silver in the 2018 Indie Awards.
+Caitlin Hamilton Summie took silver in the 2018 Indie Awards.

 Deborah Jiang-Stein is honored at L’Oréal’s 2017 “Women of Worth” event.

-Bea Chang’s “The River My Father Promised” is designated a Notable Essay of 2017 from the Best American series.
+Bea Chang’s “The River My Father Promised” was designated a Notable Essay of 2017 from the Best American series.

-September 2017: From Pantyhose to Spandex: Writers on the Job Redux is published, featuring essays about odd jobs by contributors Susann Cokal, Walter Cummins, and Thomas E. Kennedy.
+September 2017: From Pantyhose to Spandex: Writers on the Job Redux was published, featuring essays about odd jobs by contributors Susann Cokal, Walter Cummins, and Thomas E. Kennedy.

-Costume Designer Paloma Young is Tony-nominated again in 2017.
+Costume Designer Paloma Young was Tony-nominated again in 2017.

-Susann Cokal is awarded a 2014 Printz Honor for The Kingdom of Little Wounds.
+Susann Cokal was awarded a 2014 Printz Honor for The Kingdom of Little Wounds.